Some posts contain compensated links. Please read this disclaimer for more info.

-The site is very close to the medieval town of Bale itself, and there are plenty of facilities and amenities on-site.
-Children will be well catered for with a playground, mini golf, beach facilities and sports, a tourist train, and a free aqua park.
+The site is very close to Bale’s medieval town, and there are plenty of facilities and amenities on-site.
+Children will be well catered for with a playground, mini-golf, beach facilities and sports, a tourist train, and a free aqua park.
 There are on-site restaurants, BBQ facilities, and a beach bar for your entertainment.
 This is like a holiday village with an extra modern and extra sophisticated twist!

 The accommodation is like safari huts, many of which have direct beach views to wake up to.
 There are hammocks and chairs outside most huts, and ambient lighting available.
 Wi-Fi is on hand, and each lodge has a bathroom, kitchen, and living area, which is well-stocked with everything you could need throughout your break.

-If you thought camping was bargain basement, a visit to this glamping site really will show you how sophisticated this new form of holidaying can be.
+If you thought camping was a bargain basement, a visit to this glamping site really would show you how sophisticated this new form of holidaying can be.

 You don’t have to be in the total countryside.
 You can also be very close to a large city, but still enjoy the wonder of nature.
-Camp Zagreb is the perfect middle ground, offering easy access to the city, but also set in green, lush vegetation.
-This isn’t a huge site, but it offers enough for visitors to enjoy, including wooden bungalows overlooking the lake.
+Camp Zagreb is the perfect middle ground, offering easy access to the city but also set in green, lush vegetation.
+This isn’t a huge site, but it provides enough for visitors to enjoy, including wooden bungalows overlooking the lake.

 So, if you have always wanted to try camping, but you really can’t get your head around how to pitch a tent, perhaps glamping is for you?
-Here are dozens more camping options in Croatia to check out in 2020.
-Plus, if you want even more luxury, you can’t go past these Croatian unique hotels.
+Here are dozens of camping options in Croatia to check out in 2022.
+Plus, if you want even more luxury, you can’t go past these unique Croatian hotels.